Balanced affine Motzkin paths: Pearson geometry and global endpoint asymptotics: Introduction

 \section{Introduction}

-The Pearson distribution system is a classical family of seven continuous distributions (Types~I-VII) introduced by Karl Pearson in 1895 \cite{Pearson1895}.
-Each type is characterised by a rational logarithmic derivative

-with quadratic denominator.
-The sign of the discriminant $\Delta$ organises the familiar cases: beta distributions on a bounded interval, gamma and chi-square on a half-line, Student’s $t$ on the whole line.
-While Pearson’s framework has long been central in statistics, it has seen limited application in enumerative combinatorics.
-In this paper we show that Pearson geometry arises naturally in a discrete combinatorial model, where it organises both local and global asymptotics.

-Lattice-path models are central objects in combinatorics \cite{Stanley2,Flajolet2009}.
-A basic example is the \emph{Motzkin path}, a walk on the integer lattice that starts at $(0,0)$, uses up-, level-, and down-steps, and never drops below the horizontal axis.
-The \emph{Motzkin triangle}, shown in Figure~\ref{fig2}(a), records the number of such paths by length and terminal height and has been studied in both unweighted and weighted forms.
-In what follows we work with a weighted variant in which the multiplicities of steps depend linearly on the current height (see, for example, \cite{Meshkov2010}); the schematic is shown in Figure~\ref{fig2}(b).
-This makes the model not only combinatorially natural, but also representative of various real-world processes.
+Lattice paths are classical and central objects of enumerative combinatorics \cite{Stanley2,Flajolet2009,Krattenthaler2015}.
+A basic example is the \emph{Motzkin path}: a walk on the integer lattice that starts at the origin, uses up-, level-, and down-steps, and never descends below the horizontal axis.
+The corresponding \emph{Motzkin triangle} records such paths by length and terminal height.

-Linearly varying step weights are not just a combinatorial device: they arise naturally in applied probability and related fields.
-In \emph{birth-death processes} the transition rates between neighbouring states are often affine in the state, leading to tridiagonal generators and three-term recurrences \cite{KarlinMcGregor1957,Anderson1991}.
-In \emph{queueing theory}, quasi-birth-death and level-dependent QBD processes have block-tridiagonal structure, and their boundary behaviour is routinely analysed through matrix-analytic methods that translate into weighted lattice-path recurrences \cite{Neuts1981,LatoucheRamaswami1999}.
-In \emph{random matrix theory}, tridiagonal (and CMV) models and their associated orthogonal polynomial ensembles encode spectra through three-term recurrences \cite{DumitriuEdelman2002,KillipNenciu2004,Forrester2010}.
-The balanced weighted Motzkin model therefore provides a clean combinatorial abstraction of widely studied stochastic systems, and at the same time remaining analytically tractable.